Confessions of a cannabis farmer: The Vietnamese getting Brits high

 "All I ever wanted was to make money... whether it was legal or illegal," Cuong, who is now back in Vietnam, tells AFP.

-It was criminal career steered by the Vietnamese gangsters behind the UK's huge marijuana trade -- which researchers value at around 2.6 billion pounds ($3.2 billion) a year.
+It was a criminal career steered by the Vietnamese gangsters behind the UK's huge marijuana trade -- which researchers value at around 2.6 billion pounds ($3.2 billion) a year.

 Cuong claims he went to the UK willingly, looking for ready cash in a country with some of the highest weed prices anywhere in Europe.